Scott Erickson: Minnesota Twins

-Erickson finished 1990 with a combined record of 16-7 between Double-A and the majors; he went 5-0 in September and tied Dave Stewart for American League Pitcher of the Month.
-In 1991, Erickson posted a record of 12-2 with a 1.39 ERA in the first half season and was awarded the American League Pitcher of the Month for May and June.
-The Twins would go on to win the World Series, and Erickson finished second to Roger Clemens for the American League Cy Young Award and received votes for the American League Most Valuable Player Award.
+Erickson finished 1990 with a combined record of 16–7 between Double-A and the majors; he went 5–0 in September and tied Dave Stewart for American League Pitcher of the Month.
+In 1991, Erickson posted a record of 12–2 with a 1.39 ERA in the first half season and was awarded the American League Pitcher of the Month for May and June.
+The Twins went on to win the World Series, and Erickson finished second to Roger Clemens for the American League Cy Young Award and received votes for the American League Most Valuable Player Award.

-The following season, Erickson started 32 games, going 13-12 with 5 complete games.
+The following season, Erickson started 32 games, going 13–12 with 5 complete games.
 He regressed the following year, however, leading the majors with 19 losses.
-On April 27, 1994, Erickson no-hit the Milwaukee Brewers 6-0 at the Hubert H. Humphrey Metrodome, the first no-hitter ever pitched in that stadium.
+On April 27, 1994, Erickson no-hit the Milwaukee Brewers 6–0 at the Hubert H. Humphrey Metrodome, the first no-hitter ever pitched in that stadium.
 He became the third Twins pitcher, after Jack Kralick in 1962 and Dean Chance in 1967, to pitch a no-hitter; the former's had been the last no-hitter in a Twins home game, that game having taken place at the Metrodome's predecessor, Metropolitan Stadium.
-Erickson's no-hitter was thought to be impossible on The Metrodome's artificial turf and home run reputation.